Skip to main content

 Submit the VM creation request

-Fetch the VM details
+Fetch the VM details until state is ready

 Expected result